ChaseAlll/P2/README.md

     ![exe](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/exe.png)

 ## Configuring LiveSplit
- * Rightclick on the application
+ * Right click on the application
  * Select _Edit Layout..._
    * _This will open a window to configure the layout of the application_
   * Click the plus to add a feature